 Thomas Paine, something of a failure in his native England, was a latecomer to revolutionary America.
 He had failed at a number of careers, including making women’s underwear, and in 1774 it was suggested to him by Benjamin Franklin that greater opportunities might lie across the Atlantic.
 Taking Franklin’s advice, Paine arrived in Philadelphia in November 1774, almost dead from typhoid fever contracted during the voyage.
-After his recovery Paine began seeking an income through writing and printing, with negligible success.
-Towards the end of 1775 he began work on a monograph discussing the political relationship between England and America, with ongoing feedback from Benjamin Rush, a future signer of the Declaration of Independence.
-Rush also contributed the title, Common Sense, and the first 46-page edition was published in January 1776 – with Paine’s own money used to cover costs.
+After his recovery, Paine began seeking an income through writing and printing, with negligible success.
+Towards the end of 1775, Paine began work on a monograph discussing the political relationship between England and America, with ongoing feedback from Benjamin Rush, a future signer of the Declaration of Independence.
+Rush also contributed the title, Common Sense, and the first 46-page edition was published in January 1776.
+Paine used his own money to cover printing and binding costs.